propelorm/Propel2/documentation/documentation/10-migrations.markdown

 [propel-migration-status] Call the "migrate" task to execute it
 ```

-`up`, `down`, and `status` will help you to find your way in migration files, especially when they become numerous or when you need to revert more than one.
+`migration:up`, `migration:down`, and `migration:status` will help you to find your way in migration files, especially when they become numerous or when you need to revert more than one.

 >**Tip**<br />There is no need to keep old migration files if you are sure that you won't ever need to revert to an old state.
-If a new developer needs to setup the project from scratch, the `sql` and `insert-sql` tasks will initialize the database structure to the current XML schema.
+If a new developer needs to setup the project from scratch, the `sql:build` and `sql:insert` tasks will initialize the database structure to the current XML schema.

 ## How Do Migrations Work? ##